RT-Thread/rt-thread/documentation/basic/basic.md

 Total ROM Size (Code + RO Data + RW Data) 53780 ( 52.52kB)
 ```

-1) RO Size contains Code and RO-data, indicating the size of the Flash occupied by the program;
+1. RO Size contains Code and RO-data, indicating the size of the Flash occupied by the program

-2) RW Size contains RW-data and ZI-data, indicating the size of the RAM occupied when operating;
+2. RW Size contains RW-data and ZI-data, indicating the size of the RAM occupied when operating

-3) ROM Size contains Code, RO Data and RW Data, indicating the size of the Flash occupied by the programming system;
+3. ROM Size contains Code, RO Data, and RW Data.
+Indicating the size of the Flash occupied by the programming system;

-Before the program runs, the file entity need to be burned into STM32 Flash, usually it is bin or hex file.
-The burned file is called executable image file.
-The left figure, Figure 3-3, shows the memory distribution after the executable image file is burned to STM32 which includes two parts: the RO segment and the RW segment.
-The RO segment stores data of Code and RO-data and the RW segment holds the data of RW-data.
+Before the program runs, the file entity needs to be flashed into the STM32 Flash, usually a bin or hex file.
+The burned file is called an executable image file.
+The left part in the figure below shows the memory distribution after the executable image file is flashed into STM32 which includes the RO and RW segments.
+The RO segment stores data of Code and RO-data, and the RW segment holds the data of RW-data.
 Since ZI-data is 0, it is not included in the image file.

 STM32 is launched from Flash by default after power-on.
-After launching, RW-data (initialized global variable) in RW segment is transferred to RAM, but RO segment is not transferred.
-This means execution code of CPU  is read from Flash, the ZI segment is allocated according to the ZI address and size given by the compiler, and the RAM area is cleared.
+After launching, RW-data (initialized global variable) the RW segment is transferred to RAM, but the RO segment is not transferred.
+Meaning the execution code of the CPU is read from the Flash.
+The ZI segment is allocated according to the ZI address and size is given by the compiler, and the RAM area is cleared.

 ![RT-Thread Memory Distribution](figures/03Memory_distribution.png)

 The dynamic memory heap is unused RAM space, and the memory blocks requested and released by the application come from this space.

-As the following example:
+Like the following example:

 ```c
 rt_uint8_t* msg_ptr;